Yousuf28/quarto_website/README.md

 **What it does:**
 - Starts a local web server
-- Automatically opens your browser
+- Automatically opens the browser
 - Watches for file changes and auto-reloads
 - Shows the site at `http://localhost:4200` (default port)
+- Can render on-the-fly (no need to render first)

 **Advantages:**
-- ✅ Automatic browser refresh on changes
+- Automatic browser refresh on changes
-- ✅ No need to manually render first
+- No need to manually render first
-- ✅ Integrated with Quarto workflow
+- Integrated with Quarto workflow
-- ✅ Shows exactly how the site will look
+- Shows exactly how the site will look

 **Usage:**
 ```bash